-How much does it cost to pump a septic tank, and how you know that you need to pump out it?
-The average cost for pumping a septic tank is about $400, and up in some countries, parts depend on the tank size and the number of people that use it.
+How much does it cost to pump a septic tank, and how do you know when it’s time to get it pumped?
+The average tank pumping cost is about $400, varying by country, tank size, and household usage.

 The typical cost of septic tank pumping